-India's fastest train, Vande Bharat express, breaks down day after launch
+Vande Bharat Express breaks down day after launch, shadow over tomorrow's commercial run

 New Delhi, Feb 16: India's first engineless train, Vande Bharat Express broke down on Saturday morning, a day after it was flagged off by Prime Minister Narendra Modi.
 The train was supposed to make its first commercial run on Sunday.